DOS Days

 Crashes were common and fun to watch/replay, and the crashed cars remain on the circuit during the race, to be avoided on subsequent laps!

 All in all, Indianapolis 500: The Simulation was groundbreaking, and a sign of things to come.
-Yes, it was basic in its content with just the one oval circuit and a 20-second replay capability, but it was still much more than a prototype game - the car drove extremely well, the AI was better than expected with other cars occasionally crashing into each other without you being involved, and to top it off, the game still ran well on older hardware.
+Yes, it was basic in its content with just the one oval circuit and a limited 20-second replay capability, but it was still much more than a prototype game - the car drove extremely well, the AI was better than expected with other cars occasionally crashing into each other without you being involved, and to top it off, the game still ran well on older hardware.

 Sound: Another first... we get Ad Lib and Roland MT-32 sound options, both of which were brilliantly executed.
 The engine scream, tyre squeal, crashes, and intro tune make Indy 500 an appealing title to come back to without fear of having to listen to the dreaded PC beeper.
 8/10